 One of the easiest renter-friendly things (and cheapest) you can do is rearrange your existing decor.
 But first, I recommend starting with a deep cleaning and decluttering.
 Go through drawers and cabinets and get rid of things you don’t need, and spend an hour or so sorting through your closet and removing items that have gone out of style or that don’t fit anymore.

-Then, once everything is organized, you start moving furniture around to get a fresh new perspective for 2021!
+Then, once everything is organized, you start moving furniture around to get a fresh new perspective!
 You may want to experiment with a few different layouts before you ultimately decide on one, so grab a friend to make it easier to move the furniture back and forth.

 Once you settle on a new layout, you can take your reorganization a step further by restyling the decor items on your shelves and countertops.
 Take a few minutes to gather all your books, candles and other knick knacks, give them a good cleaning, and then start playing around with different ways and places to style them throughout your home.